Adding Fractions Calculator

 When the denominators are different

-To add or subtract fractions with different denominators, follow the steps below:
+To add or subtract fractions with unlike denominators, follow these steps:

-1. Convert all given fractions to one common denominator, by finding the least common denominator (LCD) and using it as the new denominator for all fractions.
+- Convert all given fractions to a common denominator.
+You can do this by finding the least common denominator (LCD) and applying it as the new denominator for every fraction.

-2. Follow the steps of the algorithm for fractions with the same denominator.
+- Once the denominators match, follow the steps outlined above for fractions with the same denominator.

 \$\frac{2}{5}\$ + \$\frac{1}{10}\$ + \$\frac{3}{4}\$ = ?